 Require all granted

 Create the password directory and .htpasswd file

-Create a directory C:\Apache24\passwords.
-This needs to be a location that is not accessible from the web.
+/etc/apache2/passwords.
+This should be a location that is not accessible from the web.

-This file will be referenced from the content type layout and will be used to verify users for access to restricted content.
+This file will be referenced from the Content Layout to verify users for access to restricted content.